Pluripotential theory on Teichm\"uller space II -- Poisson integral formula: Introduction

 In a celebrated paper \cite{MR2925381}, Brock, Canary and Minsky settled the ending lamination theorem.
-The ending lamination theorem enables us to parametrize the Bers boundary by topological invariants called the \emph{end-invariants}, and makes a strong connection between the complex analytical aspect and the topological aspect in Teichm\"uller theory (cf. \S\ref{sec:Kleinian-surface-groups-and-the-Bers-slice}).
+The ending lamination theorem enables us to parametrize the Bers boundary by topological invariants called the \emph{end-invariants}, and makes a strong connection between the complex analytical aspect in Teichm\"uller theory and the Thurston theory (the topological aspect in Teichm\"uller theory) (cf. \S\ref{sec:Kleinian-surface-groups-and-the-Bers-slice}).
 Our research is based on sophisticated results in the theory of Kleinian groups as well as Teichm\"uller theory.

-Any holomorphic invariant of Riemann surfaces or Kleinian groups is thought of as a holomorphic function on Teichm\"uller space, and the algebra of holomorphic functions characterizes Teichm\"uller space as a complex manifold up to complex conjugation (cf. \cite{MR0185143}).
-A fundamental problem behind this research is: \begin{quote} \emph{What are reasonable geometric objects which represent holomorphic functions on Teichm\"uller spaces?} \end{quote} while holomorphic mappings \emph{into} Teichm\"uller space admit geometric interpretations, holomorphic families of Riemann surfaces (cf. \cite{MR0018762}.
-See also \cite{MR3288665} for a commentary and an English translation of \cite{MR0018762}).

-To approach the problem, we attempt to realize holomorphic functions as functions on spaces coming out from the topological aspect.
-The Bers boundary and the space of projective measured foliations are thought of as being essentially assembled from topological invariants by the Ending lamination theorem.
-Due to the polynomially convexity of the Bers slice, \emph{almost all} of holomorphic functions on $\teich_{g,m}$ are represented by the Poisson integral formula \eqref{eq:main-Poisson-integral-formula} in the sense that any holomorphic function on $\teich_{g,m}$ is approximated by holomorphic functions on the ambient space of the Bers slice.
+To approach Problem \ref{problem:main}, we attempt to realize holomorphic functions as functions on spaces coming out from the topological aspect.
+The Bers boundary and the space of projective measured foliations are thought of as being essentially assembled from topological invariants by the ending lamination theorem.

-Theorem \ref{thm:Poisson-integral-formula} and Corollary \ref{thm:boundary-value} gives an interaction between holomorphic functions on Teichm\"uller space and measurable functions on the Bers boundary.
-It is interesting to determine the classes of holomorphic or pluriharmonic functions on $\teich_{g,m}$ to which the Poisson integral formula \eqref{eq:main-Poisson-integral-formula} apply.
-Indeed, in the complex function theory on $\teich_{g,m}$, Equation \eqref{eq:CR} will play as the \emph{homogeneous tangential Cauchy-Riemann equation} (in the distribution sense) for the boundary functions of holomorphic functions on Teichm\"uller space, which characterizes the boundary functions of holomorphic functions (cf. \cite{MR1211412}).
-The homogeneous tangential Cauchy-Riemann equation is also formulated for integrable functions on the space of projective measured foliations (cf. \eqref{eq:remark-CR}).

 The extremal length functions, which appear in the Poisson kernel \eqref{eq:Poisson-kernel}, are thought of as the \emph{intersection number} between marked Riemann surfaces and measured foliations in Extremal length geometry (cf. \cite[Lemma 5.1]{ MR1231968}, \cite{MR1099913}, \cite{MR3278905} and \S\ref{subsec:ELG}).
 Thus, the Poisson integral formula \eqref{eq:main-Poisson-integral-formula} and the homogeneous Cauchy-Riemann equation \eqref{eq:CR} are expected to strengthen the connection between the complex-analytical aspect and the topological aspect in Teichm\"uller theory, and to develop \emph{Complex analysis on Teichm\"uller space with Thurston theory}.